strongloop/loopback-example-database/README.md

 - Automigration
 - Instance introspection (Discovery)

-### Connector specific tutorials
+### Database specific tutorials

-Connector specific tutorials are on separate branches.
+Database specific tutorials are on separate branches.
 The master branch contains the tutorial for MongoDB.

 |Branch|Connector|
 |:--|:--|